enkidevs/curriculum/javascript/javascript-core/intro-js/introduction-js.md

 }
 ```

+Every time you refresh your Twitter feed or search for a pair of skinny jeans on Amazon, you interact with JavaScript.

-JavaScript is essentially the language of the Web; Facebook, Google, Netflix, Microsoft, etc., all use it for one purpose or another.
+It's the language of the Web; Facebook, Google, Netflix, Microsoft, etc., all use it for one purpose or another.

 > 🤔 What purpose will you use it for?
 >